Research Speaker Series

 A Place for Knowledge Exchange

-The College of Rural and Community Development is co-hosting a monthly speaker series
+The College of Indigenous Studies is co-hosting a monthly speaker series with the

-with the International Arctic Research Center highlighting collaborative approaches
+International Arctic Research Center highlighting collaborative approaches to research,

-The College of Rural and Community Development and the International Arctic Research Center are excited to co-host a new virtual seminar series called A Place for Knowledge Exchange.
+The College of Indigenous Studies and the International Arctic Research Center are excited to co-host a new virtual seminar series called A Place for Knowledge Exchange.
 These monthly conversations will cover collaborative approaches to research, education, and real-life community-based practices in rural Alaska.
-The series will take place on the third Thursday of each month, starting in January 2024, at Noon via Zoom.

 Future seminar topics include co-stewardship, co-production of knowledge, climate impacts on traditional ways of life, food and water security, fisheries, and much more.

-As part of A Place for Knowledge Exchange, CRCD and IARC will hold two collaboration brunches for faculty interested in connecting with the two organizations and other members of the UAF community.
-The location of these connection brunches will rotate between CRCD and IARC facilities, one in February and one in April.
+As part of A Place for Knowledge Exchange, CIS and IARC will hold two collaboration brunches for those interested in connecting with the two organizations and other members of the UAF community.
+The location of these connection brunches will rotate between CIS and IARC facilities, one in February and one in April.

 The seminar and brunches will be facilitated by: